 Credit limit increase fee

-The Total Visa® Card was created by The Bank of Missouri mainly to help people who have little, poor, or no credit.
+The Total Visa® Card was created by The Bank of Missouri mainly for people who have little, poor, or no credit.

-Since this card is unsecured, it also means that there isn’t any type of security deposit required to get approved for this card.
-However, a lack of a deposit doesn’t mean this card is cheap.
-To use this card you will get knocked over the head for a solid amount of fees so be aware of those.
+This card is unsecured.
+There is no security deposit required to get approved for this card.
+That doesn’t mean this card is cheap.
+If you use this card you will get knocked over the head for some very substantial fees, and if you carry a balance you will pay a very high interest rate.

-People with bad credit usually have a limited choice of unsecured credit cards.
-What stands out most about the Total Visa® Card from The Bank Of Missouri is that it was specifically designed for helping people with bad or poor credit to rebuild their credit profile.
+People with bad credit have a limited choice of unsecured credit cards.
+What stands out most about the Total Visa® Card from The Bank Of Missouri is that it was specifically designed for use by people with bad or poor credit.

 About the Issuer